thenode-foundation/thenode-core/doc/init.md

 Copy thenoded.init to /etc/init.d/thenoded.
 Test by running "service thenoded start".

-Using this script, you can adjust the path and flags to the thenoded program by setting the THENODED and FLAGS environment variables in the file /etc/sysconfig/thenoded.
+Using this script, you can adjust the path and flags to the thenoded program by setting the THED and FLAGS environment variables in the file /etc/sysconfig/thenoded.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn